- Introduction and Purpose

 Strauss Complementary and Indigenous Medicine The Florence G. Strauss collection includes books, journals, databases, and other resources related to complementary health practices and alternative therapies from around the world, with a focus on different healing traditions, practices, and attitudes toward health and disease.

 Interlibrary Loan: Interlibrary loan (ILL) enables library staff to supplement the collection by obtaining copies and/or loans of items not available at the Health Sciences Library.
-Electronic ILL systems are used to locate items worldwide and request them for AMC faculty, staff, and students as well as to extend Health Sciences Library resources to researchers and library users from other institutions.
+Electronic ILL systems are used to locate items worldwide and request them for CU Anschutz faculty, staff, and students as well as to extend Health Sciences Library resources to researchers and library users from other institutions.
 There are charges for ILL services.
 More information about ILL is available on the library’s website.

 PROSPECTOR: The Health Sciences Library participates in the Prospector catalog containing the holdings of twenty three academic, public, and special libraries in Colorado and Wyoming.
 Library users have access to more than 20 million books, journals, DVDs, CDs, videos, and other materials held in these libraries.
 Items can be identified and requested online using the Prospector button in IMPULSE or directly from Prospector.
 Requested items will be delivered to the HSL for pick up.

 UCH Patient Resource Center: Located on the main floor of the UCH Anschutz Centers for Advanced Medicine, the Patient Resource Center provides current information for patients and health consumers, including videos, books, pamphlets, patient handouts, and magazines with a special focus on cancer and nutrition.
 Many books are available in Spanish and English.
 The Center also provides access to computers with Internet connections for public use, a TV with VCR, and a reference collection.
-The Patient Resource Center is open to all AMC faculty, staff, and students.
+The Patient Resource Center is open to all CU Anschutz faculty, staff, and students.

 University of Colorado Libraries: The Health Sciences Library is one of five University of Colorado libraries, including: